tdegeus/GooseFEM/docs/conventions/storage.rst

 -------------------

 * 2nd-order tensors stored per integration point
-* For certain element the number of dimensions of the tensor can be larger than the number of dimensions of the element
+* For certain elements, the number of dimensions of the tensor can be larger than the number of dimensions of the element (tdim >= ndim)
-* [nelem, nip, tdim, tdim]
+* Shape [nelem, nip, tdim, tdim]
 * :code:`xt::xtensor<double,4>`

 qtensor (4th order)
 -------------------

 * 4th-order tensors stored per integration point
-* For certain element the number of dimensions of the tensor can be larger than the number of dimensions of the element
+* For certain elements, the number of dimensions of the tensor can be larger than the number of dimensions of the element (tdim >= ndim)
-* [nelem, nip, tdim, tdim, tdim, tdim]
+* Shape [nelem, nip, tdim, tdim, tdim, tdim]
 * :code:`xt::xtensor<double,4>`